Learning Collusion in Episodic, Inventory-Constrained Markets: Experiments

 In our analysis, we vary single parameters from the reference setup described in \Cref{sec:model_parameters}, train agents on $40$ different seeds, and for each parameter value, record the distribution of convergence metric and collusion index over those seeds, averaged over the last $10\%$ of training run episodes.

-Learning rate is perhaps the most important agent parameter to check, as it regulates the impact of all other agent parameters. \Cref{fig:PPO_lr_boxplot,,fig:DQN_lr_boxplot} show that both PPO and DQN agents generally show better convergence and an increased tendency to compete at lower learning rates.
-The reduced ability to adapt to an opponent's strategy still allows agents to learn the opponent-independent best-response of playing competition at the initial episodes of the learning but attempts to establish the gradual, mutual increase in price seen in \Cref{fig:DQN_and_PPO_collusion} happen more rarely and revert to competition more often.
+Learning rate is perhaps the most important agent parameter, as it regulates the impact of all other agent parameters. \Cref{fig:DQN_PPO_learningrate_boxplots} demonstrates that both PPO and DQN agents achieve better convergence and increased tendency to compete at lower learning rates.
+The reduced ability to adapt to an opponent's strategy still allows agents to learn the opponent-independent best-response of competition at initial training episodes, but attempts to establish the gradual, mutual increase in price seen in \Cref{fig:DQN_and_PPO_collusion} happen more rarely and revert to competition more often.
 A higher learning rate does not translate to more likely collusion, as the increased ability to adapt to an opponent is balanced by the potential to overreact to the opponent's random actions.
 Overall, collusion and convergence appear to be robust to moderate changes in learning rate.

-\Cref{fig:inventory_boxplots} compares metrics among different initial inventory sizes.
-Inventory sizes shown are calculated per-timestep.
-A value of $440$ represents a total inventory size of $440 \cdot T$, which we use for the other results that we present.
+\looseness=-1 We compare metrics among different initial inventory sizes in \Cref{fig:DQN_PPO_boxplots:c}.
+Inventory sizes shown are per-timestep; a value of $440$ represents a total inventory size of $440 \cdot T$, which we use for the other results.
 Smaller inventories show better convergence and more competitive behavior for both PPO and DQN.
-There is geometric intuition by visualizing each agent's reward landscape as a surface over the grid of both agents' prices.
+This has geometric intuition (cf. \Cref{appendix:geometric_intuition}): visualize each agent's reward landscape as a surface over the grid of both agents' prices.
 Each agent tries to climb toward their peak on the side of the grid's diagonal where they undercut their opponent.
-Each step toward their peak along their axis is disadvantageous for their opponent.
+Steps toward their peak along their axis harm their opponent.
 To achieve collusion, agents must jointly climb the ridge along the diagonal of the grid where their landscapes intersect.
 The closer the two agent's peaks are to the monopolistic optimum on the diagonal, the smaller their incentive to deviate and the smaller the negative impact on their opponent from deviation, easing cooperation.
 Decreasing inventory capacities reduces the range of prices that agents are incentivized to use as the Nash equilibrium price approaches the monopolistic price.
 In this ``zoomed in'' part of the price grid, the peaks now appear further away from each other, making the coordination problem harder.